 In some instances, the adjective “evidence-based” took precedence over the noun, and the practice of medicine, the care of the patient, became relegated.
-The limelight shone on the significant result in a mega trial, an effect on a surrogate or a composite, in a trial stopped earlier than planned, and financed by the company that will profit by using these results in marketing its product.
+The limelight shone on the significant result in a mega-trial, an effect on a surrogate or a composite, in a trial stopped earlier than planned, and financed by the company that will profit by using these results in marketing its product.
 These marketing efforts disguised as evidence-based messages, actively disseminated by those who hold the power of telling us what to know.
 In 2007, we published with Gordon Guyatt how the corruption of the evidence threatened the practice of EBM and suggested several solutions:

-- Change funding models for clinical trials to create a firewall between for profit interests and the researchers.
+- Change funding models for clinical trials to create a firewall between for-profit interests and the researchers

-- Expand the evidence synthesis enterprise, to search for the available evidence (even in obscure sources), appraise it for bias and spin, remediate to the extent possible reporting and publication bias, and identify new knowledge gaps.
+- Expand the evidence synthesis enterprise, to search for the available evidence (even in obscure sources), appraise it for bias and spin, remediate to the extent possible reporting and publication bias, and identify new knowledge gaps

-- Promote the measurement of patient important outcomes, placing a high value on validity, ease of interpretation, and relevance to patients and a lower value on saving research resources by using surrogate markers of uncertain validity.
+- Promote the measurement of patient important outcomes, placing a high value on validity, ease of interpretation, and relevance to patients and a lower value on saving research resources by using surrogate markers of uncertain validity

-- Promote the training of new scientists in the conduct of rigorous research with a focus on producing results that will make a difference in practice.
+- Promote the training of new scientists in the conduct of rigorous research with a focus on producing results that will make a difference in practice

-- Promote rigorous, complete, and open reporting of research results according to state-of-the-art standards.
+- Promote rigorous, complete, and open reporting of research results according to state-of-the-art standards

 - Production of evidence summaries and guidelines free of commercial and personal conflict of interest.

-At the time, I was talking about the End of Evidence-based medicine on the basis of the corruption of the evidence that could be used in practice, and the lack of any practical means of truly engaging patients to fully consider their values, informed preferences, and circumstances.
+At the time, I was talking about the End of Evidence-Based Medicine on the basis of the corruption of the evidence that could be used in practice, and the lack of any practical means of truly engaging patients to fully consider their values, informed preferences, and circumstances.

 It is in this regard that we must return to the noun and to place things where they belong.
 Because the evidence cannot care for people, we must make it care, or more practically, we must find a way of helping us care for the patient.
 This is the whole purpose of evidence-based medicine.
 This task may be successfully accomplished by considering the situation of the patient, and the aspect or aspects of it that are judged at this point to require action.
 It is important to be explicit about this selection.
 Why are we acting on this aspect of the situation and not another?
-Is it in the best interest of the patient or are there factors of ease, availability or incentives that draw our eyes toward a particular aspect?
-Why are we focused on the patient’s marker of glycemic control instead of focusing on their quality of life?
-Afterward, we must discover the available options that may represent appropriate action for the situation.
-It is a crucial task to become aware and make patients aware when those options are available, when a decision is possible.
+Is it in the best interest of the patient or are there factors of ease, availability, or incentives that draw our eyes toward a particular aspect?
+Why are we focused on the patient’s marker of glycaemic control instead of focusing on their quality of life?
+Afterwards, we must discover the available options that may represent appropriate action for the situation.
+It is a crucial task to become aware and make patients aware when those options are available when a decision is possible.
 We must consider then how each of these options adequately addresses the situation of the patient.
 The best way we have found to do this is through a conversation.
 Each option is a hypothesis, tested in thought experiments in conversation.
-In these experiments, clinician and patient work together to imagine the impact, favorable and unfavorable, each pertinent option could have over the patient situation.
+In these experiments, clinician and patient work together to imagine the impact, favourable and unfavourable, each pertinent option could have over the patient situation.
 Medicine practiced in this way is not easy.
 It takes deliberate practice and expertise.
 It requires clinical curiosity and generosity, and a great deal of compassion, empathy, and humanity.
 And in doing all these, we must not punish patient with the heavy burden of our arrogant knowledge.
 Rather, we must care.

-I have been to visits with patients as a family member or as a caregiver, in which I was recognized as that “evidence-based medicine guy” and was bludgeon with data, abused with citations, and showered with graphs while we looked perplexed at the display.
+I have been to visits with patients as a family member or as a caregiver, in which I was recognised as that “evidence-based medicine guy” and was bludgeoned with data, abused with citations, and showered with graphs while we looked perplexed at the display.
 The doctor seemed pleased.
 The sick or the EBM guy?
 Not so much.
-I have supervised trainees that know the guideline recommendation but have no clue about the underlying evidence, its credibility and its applicability to the situation of this patient.
+I have supervised trainees that know the guideline recommendation but have no clue about the underlying evidence, its credibility, and its applicability to the situation of this patient.
 I have read articles and heard lectures in which “evidence-based” is code for “don’t think otherwise”.
 This is not careful.
 This is not kind.
 This is not care.
 And therefore, it is not evidence-based medicine.